cainam/home-cluster-deployment/ansible/README.md

 home-assistant:
   - not possible to change webroot, so subdomain used instead
+  - "long_lived_access_token":
+    1. remove from config, restart, add again, it works again ... seems like it can be automated
+    2. add token manually again
+    3. if ok, add automatically
+    4. use it!

 Networking:
 - Load-balancer <=> Gateway: one to one relationship